9dots/9dots.io-pages/OtGU8Dj.md

 ## Elaborate - 15 minutes

 1. Guide students in creating a list.
-Explain to students we are creating an “Empty List” and as a general function of the app, ask where students will find this.
+Explain to students we are creating an 'Empty List' and as a general function of the app, ask where students will find this.

 	- As a general behavior, students will find in the Built-In Drawers
 	- Give students 1 minute to search through the Built-In drawer and find the block that will help define a list.
-		- Students will likely go to “Lists” and select “create empty list”
+		- Students will likely go to 'Lists' and select 'create empty list'

 	- Explain this is correct and have all students drag this block out.
 Explain this list must connect with another General Behavior block.
-	- Create a “Global” list.
-Give students 1 minute to explore the drawers to find a block that the “create empty list” can attach to
+	- Create a 'Global' list.
+Give students 1 minute to explore the drawers to find a block that the 'create empty list' can attach to
-		- Students should select “Initialize global”
+		- Students should select 'Initialize global'
     ![](http://uploads.9dots.io/OtGZtjn_md.jpg)

 3. The next component to program is the Button 1 component.
 	- Ask students, because this is a specific component we have added to our design page, where would we find blocks for this page?
 		- Give students 1 minute to discuss and identify.
-They should select “Button 1” under the “Screen 1” components.”
+They should select _Button1_ under the _Screen1_ components.

 ![](http://uploads.9dots.io/OtGa3Ji_md.jpg)